Walk INN - 16 Holywood Road, Belfast BT4 1NT

 What to Do Next

 Depending on where you live, there might be a local or national organisation nearby, for when you come across a homeless person who looks as though they need a helping hand.
-For example, Belfast And Lisburn Community Project (BALCProject.org.uk) work in Belfast And Lisburn towards helping homeless in Northern Ireland, by connecting people sleeping rough with local services that can support them.
+For example, Belfast And Lisburn Community Project (BALCProject.org.uk) work in the Belfast And Lisburn towards helping the homeless in Northern Ireland, by connecting people sleeping rough with local services that can support them.

 PROJECT FUNDRAISING